Awards, Prizes, and Events

 The FNIH manages several prestigious prizes recognizing exceptional scientific achievement – motivating researchers, elevating important discoveries into the broader public’s awareness and inspiring the next generation to pursue careers in biomedical research.

 Noted donors established these prizes to enrich both the important contributions to the scientific community and the mission of the FNIH.
 Below are just a few examples of these important initiatives.

 The Lurie Prize in Biomedical Sciences recognizes outstanding achievements by a promising early-career scientist.
 Funded by philanthropist Ann Lurie, the prize has recognized scientific excellence in biomedical research since 2013, and many recipients have gone on to win other major international prizes.
 For example, the 2014 Lurie Prize recipient, Dr. Jennifer Doudna, was awarded the 2020 Nobel Prize for her work developing CRISPR genome editing technology.
-This year, nominations open in July for the 2022 Lurie Prize – marking the Lurie Prize’s tenth anniversary.
+This year marks the Lurie Prize’s tenth anniversary.

 "This prize was created to highlight outstanding achievements and ingenuity by a promising early-career scientist in biomedical research, and this year’s winner is no exception.
 She’s something special – her work will push humanity forward and create unparalleled medical solutions for decades to come.”

 Ann Lurie, Philanthropist, speaking about the 2020 Lurie Prize Winner Dr. Aviv Regev.